Drjiashun/spell-assistant/README.md

 B. sentence-transformers (for text embeddings)
 This library will automatically install PyTorch (if not already installed or if a compatible version is needed).
 pip install sentence-transformers
+If PyTorch is not installed correctly, please refer to the official PyTorch website at https://pytorch.org/ for proper installation.
 C. llama-cpp-python (for local LLM interaction)
 This is only required if you plan to use local GGUF models (llm_backend_type="local").
 Installation can be complex, especially with GPU acceleration.